Content Usage GuidelinesCompound Interest

 The graphics are shared under a Creative Commons Attribution-NonCommercial-NoDerivatives licence.
 This means they can be freely shared as long as a few conditions are met.

 Firstly, they must remain unaltered – this includes the cropping off of watermarks/credit on the graphics, or cropping out other parts of the graphic.
 Secondly, they cannot be used for commercial purposes without prior permission.
 Finally, attribution to Compound Interest must be given clearly when re-sharing the graphics, and the attribution should also include a link back to the post containing the graphic.

 Of course!
-Free PDF downloads of the graphics are provided so that teachers can download and print them for classroom use.
-If you’re not sure if your use of the graphics would fall under ‘educational purposes’, please just ask via the site’s contact page.
+Free PDF downloads of the graphics are provided so that they can be downloaded and printed, which is permissable under the terms of educational use.
+If you’re not sure if your use of the graphics would fall under educational use, please just ask via the site’s contact page.

 Note: Due to my current workload I’m not working on translations except on a commissioned basis.